gravity00/DapprWire/README.md

-# DapperWire
+# DapprWire
-Lightweight Library for Seamless Dapper Integration with Microsoft DI (or any other DI container)
+Lightweight library for seamless Dapper integration with Microsoft DI (or any other DI container).